Smccann01/Win-Key-Logger-in-Python/README.md

 Found this online and it works -

-Need 2 Modules pyhook and pywin32
+Need 2 Modules pyhook and pywin32.
-Before running you need to make the directory tree or it will error out.
+Also before running you need to make the directory tree or it will error out.
 Once started it make the dated txt log file.